 The Hundred River is a real river that enters the sea near Kessingland.
 Divided into numerous streams, it meanders through our parishes, sometimes full and roaring, nowadays more often muddy and dried-up.
 Wainford is a memory of an ancient ford, by which horse-drawn wagons ("wains") once used to cross the Hundred River.

 The nine historic parishes within our group are Weston (St Peter), which includes Ellough, Ringsfield (All Saints), Ilketshall St Andrew, Sotterley (St Margaret), which includes Willingham, Shadingfield (St John the Baptist), Redisham (St Peter), Stoven (St Margaret), Brampton (St Peter), and Westhall (St Andrew).

-On a more positive note a Benefice YouTube Channel has been established and you will find worship, songs and readings there together with other items of general interest.
+The Benefice YouTube Channel continues and you will find worship, songs and readings there together with other items of general interest.
 Please go to:-

 The weekly Pew Sheet is being distributed by email, if you would like a copy please contact the Rector - email@example.com

 Sunday 9th August2020

 This week we continue on the road to the ’new normal’ by meeting for worship, 10:30am at St John Baptist, Shadingfield.
 It was lovely last week to worship together with people from five of our Parishes.

 There will be Zoom Worship at 9:30am where we will use the ‘Daily Prayer’ liturgy.

 The hope is to be using all our buildings starting in September, subject to guidance and advice at that time.

 As we emerge from this strange period we need to focus ourselves on Mission, on growing the worshipping community of faith here in Hundred River & Wainford.
 So over the next few weeks we will explore mission.